neurogenomics/CUTnTag-benchmarking-analysis/README.md

 - BRGenomics (version 1.1.3)
 - marge (version 0.0.4.9999)

 Required R packages can also be found in the session information provided in the html file with downstream analysis.
-Note that this analysis pipeline is now available in the form of the EpiCompare R package (https://github.com/neurogenomics/EpiCompare).
+Note that this pipeline is now available in the form of the EpiCompare R package (https://github.com/neurogenomics/EpiCompare).

 ### References